Most people believe that a muscle-bound body is built from endless hours in the gym

 Start with some light activity such as a brisk walk, or cycling for about 5-6 minutes.

 Jumping rope for a minute or two can also sufﬁce.
+You should always warm up before working out.

 A good idea is to start with 50% of your work load for the day for a few sets of 10.